Predict+Optimize Problem in Renewable Energy Scheduling: Competition setup

 \subsection{Optimization}

-The optimization problem was to timetable a set of activities over the coming month, across the set of six buildings, with the objective of minimizing the total electricity cost.
-Power was provided at no cost by the 6 arrays of solar panels as well as being available at market price from the energy grid.
+The optimization problem was to create a timetable for a set of activities over the coming month, across the set of six buildings, with the objective of minimizing the total electricity cost.
+Power was provided at no cost by 6 sets of solar panels as well as being available at market price from the energy grid.
 Batteries were available, enabling the storage of excess solar energy for later use, or charging from the grid during periods of low cost.

-Each building was assumed to have a constant base load, that could be determined from the data provided.
-For each building, $i$, the net power draw at time, $t$, (in $kW$) is denoted by $p_{i,t}$.
-The buildings collectively placed a cumulative load of $\overline{P}_t=\sum_i p_{i,t},\:\forall t$ on the energy supply (solar, batteries and grid).
-It was assumed that cumulative load must always be positive, that is, there was no feed-in.
-Thus $0 \leq \overline{P}_t$.
-It was also assumed that the university was exposed to a peak load tariff.
-This meant that it must pay an energy cost based on $\max(\overline{P}_t)$, over the whole month.